Identity

 $ sudo timeshift --create --comments "fresh install + NVIDIA ready"

-Tip: Run sudo timeshift --create before every sudo pacman -Syu.
+sudo timeshift --create before every sudo pacman -Syu.
 Rolling back takes 30 seconds from GRUB → Advanced Options.

 $ yay -S lenovolegionlinux-git